dk14/fqc/README.md

 *Semantics: Action closes existing position in portfolio if there is one or opens a new one if position did not exist.*

-- [portfolio.py](portfolio.py) contains portfolio optimizer. `optimize` runs maximization for small portfolios, `optimize_agg` runs it for arbitrarily large ones. *Note: aggregation is trivial for non-correlated assets*.
+- [portfolio.py](portfolio.py) contains portfolio optimizer. `optimize` runs maximization for small portfolios, `optimize_agg` runs it for arbitrarily large ones.
 We split every asset into tradable units (e.g. AMZN#0, AMZN#1) in order to optimize allocations as well.

+*Note: aggregation (divide and conquer) is trivial for non-correlated assets*

 - [comp.py](comp.py) contains abstract `Computer` and DSL for linear unconstrained optimization (max weighted sum).
 It can run on any quantum/classic engine (e.g. qiskit)